agilecrm/rest-api/README.md

 ###dev/api/contacts
 Method: GET

-Returns list of contacts in domain, which are ordered by creation time
+- returns list of contacts in domain which are ordered by creation time.

-For the Response in the XML format, add the header Accept as application/xml.
+For the Response in the XML format, add the header 'Accept' as application/xml.
 By default, the response will be in XML format.
 We can apply paging using the page_size and cursor query parameters.
 Count of the contacts will be in the first contact and Cursor for the next page will be in the last contact of the list.
-If there is no cursor means the it is the end of list.
+If there is no cursor, it means that it is the end of list.

 ###Using curl
 ```sh